Emoxx09/Emoxx09/README.md

 # Hey, name's Khyle! 👋️😄

-I'm a Senior Software & AI Engineer who create software tailored to client specific needs 👨‍💻
+Senior Software & AI Engineer specializing in building tailored solutions that meet clients’ unique needs 👨‍💻

 I graduated with a degree in Computer Science at the University of the Immaculate Conception 🤔📜